Ecotrust/madrona.ecotrust.org/developer/appliance/index.md

 <h1>Madrona Appliance</h1>
 <p>We've made it easy to test-drive Madrona and packaged everything you need into a self-contained appliance (virtual machine) that can be run on your local system.
 Follow the instructions below to get up and running and you'll be ready for the step-by-step tutorial.
 </p>

+<p>Requirements: a Windows or OSX system that can run Google Earth</p>

 <ol>
 	<li><a href="http://www.virtualbox.org/">Download</a> and install VirtualBox</li>
 		<ul>